Skip to main content

 The most common findings in Montgomery County homes are: lack of GFCI protection in kitchens, bathrooms, and garages (required since 1987 but many older homes were never updated); ungrounded outlets with two-prong receptacles; oversized breakers that do not match the wire gauge on the circuit; missing AFCI protection on bedroom circuits (required since 2017); and deteriorating wiring insulation in attics and basements.
 These are all correctable issues that significantly improve your home's electrical safety.

-Available 24/7 for emergency service.
-Estimates available on all projects.
+Available 24/7 for emergency electrical service.
+Free estimates on planned projects.